AbdallaAlhag/file-upload-platform/README.md

     - Add search function and the filters functionality
     - !!!
 LET's leave folder alone for now
     -> Error when uploading diff files not supported
+    - When you share a file, both users have complete access to that file
 Bug:
     - uploading file, renaming, and downloading causes errors
     - ! can we upload multiple files with the same name? = Yes